ibm-cloud-architecture/refarch-jee-customerorder/tutorial/tutorial.md

 --------------------------------------------

 There is always time to be lazy.
 All steps above to compile, build and deploy the application can be automated.
-Read [these](DevOps/DevOps.md) instructions to setup Jenkins on IBM Cloud private to do the job for you.
+Read [these](DevOps/DevOps.md) instructions to setup Jenkins on IBM Cloud Private to do the job for you.